7 Places Not To Put Carbon Monoxide Alarms

 Near windows & exterior doors or behind curtains and drapes

 Many manufactures recommend that you do not place CO alarms near openable windows or exterior doors that when opened may cause turbulence in the air.
 This is recommended because turbulent air can cause an alarm not to function properly.

 Another location where an alarm shouldn’t be placed is behind drapes or curtains due to the possibility of turbulence.
 Also, one should not be placed behind large sofas or cabinets because it may be a dead air space area.

 If an alarm was plugged into a wall outlet close to or under a window, the force of a heavy drape blowing against or brushing the alarm may loosen it or disrupt the power to the alarm.

 Dead air spaces i.e. wall & ceiling corners

-Generally, manufactures recommend that you do not place an alarm in a corner area where two walls meet or a wall and a ceiling meet and will often recommend that there be a minimum of 4 or 6 inches (or more) away from these corner areas.
+Generally, manufactures recommend that you do not place an alarm in a corner area where two walls meet or a wall and a ceiling meet and will often recommend that there be a minimum of 4 to 6 inches (or more) away from these corner areas.

-Moisture and humidity may damage sensitive components of an alarm, as well as, cause the alarm to fail or malfunction.
+Moisture and humidity may damage sensitive components of an alarm, as well as cause the alarm to fail or malfunction.

-Not only should you not put these alarms in rooms that experience high humidity or moisture, you should not put them in areas directly outside the bathrooms.
+Not only should you not put these alarms in rooms that experience high humidity or moisture, but you also should not put them in areas directly outside the bathrooms.
 Be sure to read the manufactures recommend installation instructions.